The rise of remote working has also lead to a massive rise in coworking spaces in the past few years as well.

-Most Comfortable Playa del Carmen Coworking Space
+The Most Comfortable of the Playa del Carmen Coworking Spaces

 This space was cool because it had multiple different areas.
-The downstairs was the common area that is more relaxed, with tables, couches, and even a counter to use as a standing desk, as well as plenty of outlets.
+The downstairs was the common area that is more relaxed with tables, couches, and even a counter to use as a standing desk as well as plenty of outlets.

 Second was the outdoor courtyard.
 It had a table, comfortable chairs, and even a hammock to chill in.
 It was quiet and nice to be able to write while also enjoying the fresh air.

 Finally there was the upstairs area.
 It was for focused work and it’s a quiet space without talking or phone calls.
-There were even private cubicles for serious seclusion, as well as private large offices with monitors that you can rent out for $25/hour.
+There were even private cubicles for serious seclusion as well as private large offices with monitors that you can rent out for $25/hour.
 For large meetings they also have conference rooms you can rent for the same price.